Spanish Water Dog as an Emotional Support Dog

 - Families with Children: Their playful, protective nature makes them suitable for families, allowing them to grow and develop in an enriching environment.

-- Elderly Companions: Their gentle demeanour and moderate exercise needs mean they can adapt well to the pace of older individuals, providing companionship without overwhelming demands for activity.
+- Elderly Companions: Their gentle demeanour and moderate exercise needs mean they can adapt well to the pace of older individuals.
+Thus, they provide companionship without overwhelming demands for activity.

 Health, Care, and Wellbeing